menu

 R&D investments

-Research and product development expenditure in 2022 totalled EUR 100 (102) million, representing 2.4 (3.1) percent of sales.
-The decrease in the R&D expenditure was mainly due to the divestment of the Navis software business.
+Research and product development expenditure in 2023 totalled EUR 98 (100) million, representing 2.1 (2.4) percent of sales.
 Research and development investments were focused on solutions supporting climate targets such as digitalisation, electrification, and robotisation as well as projects that aim to improve the competitiveness and cost efficiency of products.
+During 2023, research and development efforts focused for example on the following:

 Kalmar

-During the year, Kalmar continued the development of its electric offering as well as the future robotic product portfolio.
-With the help of electrification, customers can achieve significant lifetime cost and greenhouse gas emission reductions.
-The development of electric equipment also offers Kalmar a significant business opportunity.
+In 2023, Kalmar further developed its electric offering.
+With electrification, Kalmar’s customers can achieve significant lifetime cost and greenhouse gas emission reductions, and the development of electric equipment also offers Kalmar a significant business opportunity.

 Hiab